 This sale involves some speculation on future development for remote recreation home sites.
 Income from harvest of the timber was expected to recoup the purchase price.
-The sale is inferior to the subject in timber value and expected use.
-It apparently included the sub-surface estate, which may have contributed to the sale price since a quarry has been operated on the property.
+The sale is inferior to the subject in timber value and about equal in expected use.
+It apparently included the subsurface estate, which may have contributed to the sale price since a quarry has been operated on the property.

-After adjustment for timber value at expected level, sale number 8 indicates a value for the subject of \$2,324 per acre.
+After adjustment for timber value at expected level, sale number 8 indicates a value for the subject of \$346 per acre.